Centralia Ballet Academy - 1629 Kresky Ave, Centralia WA 360-623-9010 info@centraliaballet.com

 Mick began training in ballet in 1998 with Ballet Northwest in Olympia, WA.
 During that time, he has performed in The Nutcracker, The Sleeping Beauty, and many others.
 He also served on the board of Ballet Northwest for several years.
 Mick has been involved as a teacher and panelist for the Male Dancer Conference and has consulted with dance studios aiming to grow their boys programs.
 He is also the author of Fritz the Rat King, a re-telling of The Nutcracker from the point of view of Clara's younger brother.

-Nancy Gunter (Head Teacher) – Ballet, Pointe, Partnering, Musical Theatre, Jazz
+Nancy Gunter (Head Teacher) – Ballet, Pointe, Explore Ballet, Jazz

 Nancy began her training at The Dance Factory in Springfield, VT studying with Susan Hagen.
 Went on to receive her BA with honors in Dance from Mount Holyoke College in Massachusetts.
 Began teaching at the School of the Albany Berkshire Ballet.
 Choreographer-in-residence for Burklyn Ballet Theatre 1998-99, directing their Emerging Choreographer's Showcase in 1999.
 A founder of City Center Ballet, a non-profit student ballet company based in Lebanon, NH, where she served as choreographer-in-residence and assistant to the directors.
 Locally, has choreographed for the Evergreen Playhouse, W.F.West High School, Tenino Young-at-Heart Theatre, Centralia College Theatre Department.
 Teaching experience includes ballet, pointe, creative dance, and jazz to students of all ages and levels at schools around New England and western Washington.